natalie-s11/hpc-batch-sim/README.md

 High-performance computing (HPC) environments often require running multiple batch jobs efficiently, but users need a simple way to monitor system health and job progress without complex infrastructure.
 This project addresses that gap for developers, students, or researchers who want to simulate HPC-style batch processing on a local machine.

 **Solution:**
-This project provides a Python-based batch job scheduler that simulates multiple jobs, generates CSV outputs with basic statistics, and exposes a minimal Flask API for checking system health and job configuration.
-The entire environment is containerized with Docker, allowing anyone to run the simulation reproducibly with a single command, without needing access to an actual HPC cluster.
+This project provides a Python-based batch job scheduler that simulates multiple jobs, generates CSV outputs with basic statistics, and exposes a minimal Flask API for checking system health.
+The environment is containerized with Docker, allowing anyone to run the simulation reproducibly with a single command, without needing access to an actual HPC cluster.

----

 ## System Overview